Skip to content

 Bases: BaseToolReturnPart

-A tool return message from a built-in tool.
+A tool return message from a native tool.

 Attributes